 The new proposed regulations provide some additional clarity regarding special enforcement matters but also setup several traps for the unwary tax professional.
 Accordingly, tax professionals would be wise to fully understand their scope and ramifications, particularly if the above provisions are put in final form as a final regulation.

 Moreover, there is little doubt that the IRS will focus more on BBA partnership rule audits and examinations in 2021 and later years.
-To assist our clients and other tax professionals, we have developed a website fully devoted to the BBA partnership rules, which can be found here.
+To assist our clients and other tax professionals, we have developed a website fully devoted to the BBA partnership rules.

 A QSub is defined in the Code as any domestic corporation that is not an ineligible corporation (as defined in Section 1361(b)(2)) if 100% of the stock of such corporation is held by an S corporation and the S corporation makes an election to treat it as a QSub.